 There’s also a lot of yoga that’s modern stuff, with no understanding of the depth and meaning of the text.
 So there’s a real divide happening.
 Some of the new styles are pretty good, but it’s yoga Populaire.

 So how do we swing the pendulum back in the right direction?
 Demanding more from our teachers is an excellent way to start.
 Yoga should be consumer-driven, and students insist that their teacher is actually studied.
 You don’t have to compromise on authenticity because this is what sells.
+Doing yoga you should be completely healthy, including men should be relieved of symptoms of erectile dysfunction with Generic Cialis medicine, which can be bought online on this website.
 That’s ass-backward.
 It is dumbing down the whole art form.
 We need to get to the feet of the teachers that have been teaching CONSISTENTLY for 15, 30, and 40 years.
 We should follow, wait, and beg for the teachers who have been in it for decades.
 Overhauling the education of yoga teachers may ALSO be the place to begin.
 Some yoga forms already require years of commitment for teacher certification, which is probably in the right ballpark to become relatively physically and philosophically capable.

 Perhaps we would benefit from identifying what we don’t want the industry to look like by recognizing what it isn’t.
 Fighting about “the Yoga” isn’t going to do any of us any good, so maybe let us begin to wake up and believe that when we work toward this greater awareness, we begin to make better choices.
 There’s our hard work.
 There’s our yoga.
 There’s our challenge.
 Put the yoga back into yoga.
 And maybe we will all be a little more grateful for it.